atlassian/sourcemap/readme.md

 Parse, generate and combine Source Map files.
+All line numbers and column numbers are zero-indexed.

 # Examples